ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

   * `rate::Float`, the probability of a bit flip at any given index.
     Defaults to 0.01 if no rate is provided.

+**Tip: Don't forget, in order to view the documentation for Wallace, you must first make Wallace available to Julia by calling ``using Wallace``.**

 Creating a skeleton for our algorithm specification
 ---------------------------------------------------